Editor’s Note: This post has been updated for 2020

 Additional phone features include FM radio, MP3 playback, a flashlight and a very basic camera.
 While the images won't work for printing, they're good enough for quick reminders or copying text.
 You'll also find a microSD slot if you wish to load music or audiobooks onto the phone!

-It seems that smartphones from most popular brands today keep getting bigger and bigger.
-If you don’t want something that’s going to take up your entire pocket or require two-hands to use, the iPhone SE’s 4-inch display offers one of the most compact smartphone experiences available.
+Smartphones from most popular brands today keep getting bigger and bigger and Apple is no exception.
+If you don’t want something that’s going to take up your entire pocket or require two-hands to use, the iPhone SE (2020) with its 4.7-inch display offers one of the most compact smartphone experiences available.

 However, the biggest reason this phone makes the list is the consistent experience, quality design and world-class support offered by Apple.
 The phone’s hardware offers more than enough performance for typical use.